majoduran/Denovo_immunogenicitymodel/README.md

 The Test dataset contains two extra columns that are important to include for following analysis:

 *   Category: The immunogenic classification of the sequence.
-*   Immunogenic Score: The known immunogenic score for controls.
+*   Immunogenic Score: The known immunogenic score for controls, (0 = non-immunogenic, 1 = immunogenic).

 #### Additional Notes
 The CSV file must contain a header row with the column names as specified above.